Guide To Rearing Your Calf

 - Calf teats are available that attach to a coke bottle, or alternatively a complete re-usable bottle and teat or calf feeder that hangs on a fence can be purchased

-- Pellets or meal from 1 week of age
+- Pellets or meal from 1 week

 - Halter and lead